MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/ConfigurationManager.md

 Removes a device collection variable.

 ### [Remove-CMDeviceVariable](Remove-CMDeviceVariable.md)
-Removes a variable defined for a device.
+Removes a variable defined for a Configuration Manager device.

 ### [Remove-CMDistributionPoint](Remove-CMDistributionPoint.md)
 Removes a distribution point.